saviogl/saviogl.github.io/_posts/2016-03-08-unix-overview-for-macosx-users-part-V.markdown

 As you can see, to reference the value of a variable you have to precede it with a **$** sign.
 The shell takes this to mean that it should substitute the value of the variable when it comes across this.

-Variables that we set during the current bash session will disappear once we log out of that session, so in order to make then available in every bash session we could add them to the **~/.bash_profile** or **~/.bashrc** files.
+Variables that we set during the current bash session will disappear once we log out of that session, so in order to make them available in every bash session we could add them to the **~/.bash_profile** or **~/.bashrc** files.

 Although the variables set in profile scripts will be shared amongst other bash sessions, they won't be available to child processes that bash starts for us.
 It will only be available in the current bash session.
 To indicate to bash these are environmental variables and should also be passed along to other commands, programs, and scripts (basically every time a new shell spawns) we need to use the export command.